Summary

 print(result)

-Notice how the context=[research_task] parameter on the writing task tells CrewAI that the Writer should receive the Researcher’s output as input.
-The framework handles passing data between agents automatically.
-The Process.sequential setting means tasks run in order — the Researcher finishes before the Writer begins.
+The context=[research_task] parameter on the writing task instructs CrewAI that the Writer should receive the Researcher’s output as input.
+The framework handles the transfer of data between agents automatically.
+The Process.sequential setting specifies that tasks run in order, so the Researcher completes its task before the Writer begins.

-7.3 Building an Agent with OpenAI Agents SDK
+Building an Agent with the OpenAI Agents SDK

-This example shows the OpenAI Agents SDK’s approach, including a handoff between a triage agent and a specialized research agent.
+The following example illustrates the OpenAI Agents SDK approach, including a handoff between a triage agent and a specialised research agent.

 # Install: pip install openai-agents